Geophysics Research Opportunities

 Slow earthquakes are a special type of faulting where the slip rate is significantly lower than that observed during an earthquake.
 Observations over the past decade suggest that these events are more prevalent than previously appreciated.
-We are using satellite observations to document slow slip on major strike-slip faults across the planet.
-This project aims to strengthen the relationship between the known theoretical mechanisms for slow slip and the observed properties of the fault.
-For more information on this project, contact Prof. Schmidt.
+We are using observations of the slow earthquake source and numerical models of fault slip to better understand slow earthquakes.
+For more information on this project, contact Prof. Thomas.

 Dynamic Weakening and Melting During Seismic Slip

 Large reductions in fault strength can occur during earthquakes as a consequence of the rapid heating that results from mechanical work.
 In extreme cases, the temperature rise is expected to be sufficient to cause melting.
 However, despite the enormous quantities of energy that are released during large earthquakes along mature fault surfaces (those faults that have accommodated many km’s of slip and are distinguished by zones consisting of highly granulated gouge particles), evidence for melting is encountered only rarely.
 Current research by Prof. Rempel and his group is focused on understanding how fault strength evolves near the melting transition and whether melt onset itself might be self-regulating and impede subsequent temperature rise.